GNU Make

 rm edit main.o kbd.o command.o search.o files.o

-: the target for make
+default goal: the target for make to consider,

 if you do not otherwise specify one.

-is the target of the first rule in the first makefile.$ make
+default goal is the target of the first rule in the first makefile.$ make

 $ make targetname

-include
+include directive

 include filenames...